rmdocherty/CPL-Imager/docs/manual.md

 - Grid: a grid will appear on each pane at the same positions as the axes but across the entire pane.

 ## Source code:
+Source code is of course contained in the repo - modify to suit your needs.
+If you think it's a useful addition, please send a merge request.
+I have broadly tried to follow a Model-View-Controller framework where possible whilst also respecting the threaded nature of the Thorlabs camera code, but this has caused some rough edges.
+The came

+The programme structure is as follows:
+- CPL_Imager.py: entry point of the program, instantiates the camera, Thorlabs SDK, GUI and live view objects.
+- colourmapper.py: handles the colourmapping for the data panes and the colorbars on the left hand side.
+Colourmaps based on matplotlib colourmaps and adjusts based on the max and min values on the screen.
+Also contains the definitions for delta absorbance and circular dichroism, which probably isn't the best place to hold the central equations but que sera.
+- cameras.py: classes for the THorlabs camera, handles the main loop of taking photos, sending the rotate command and dumping photos onto the correct queue.

 ## Troubleshooting: